Last Updated: June 1, 2023

 6.2.1 In General.
 Customer is solely responsible for the accuracy, content and legality of all Customer Data submitted to the Tulip Platform.
 Customer represents and warrants to Tulip that Customer has all necessary rights, consents and permissions to collect, share and use all Customer Data as contemplated in this Agreement (including granting Tulip the rights in Section 7.1 (Rights in Customer Data)) and that no Customer Data will violate or infringe (i) any third party Intellectual Property Rights or any publicity, privacy or other rights, (ii) any Laws, (iii) any terms of service, privacy policies or other agreements governing the Customer’s accounts with any Third-Party Platforms or (iv) the Acceptable Use Policy.
 Customer will be fully responsible for any Customer Data submitted to the Services by any User as if it was submitted by Customer.

 6.2.2 No Sensitive Personal Information.
 Customer specifically agrees not to collect, store, process or transmit any Sensitive Personal Information using the Tulip Platform.
 Customer acknowledges that Tulip is not a Business Associate or subcontractor (as those terms are defined in HIPAA) or a payment card processor and that the Tulip Offering is neither HIPAA nor PCI DSS compliant.
-Tulip will have no liability under this Agreement for Sensitive Personal Information, notwithstanding anything to the contrary herein.
+Tulip will have no liability or responsibility under this Agreement for Sensitive Personal Information, notwithstanding anything to the contrary herein.

 6.3.
 Aggregated Anonymous Data.
 Notwithstanding anything to the contrary herein, Customer agrees that Tulip may use Aggregated Anonymous Data to analyze, improve, support and operate the Tulip Offering and otherwise for any business purpose during and after the term of this Agreement, including without limitation to generate industry benchmark or best practice guidance, recommendations or similar reports for distribution to and consumption by Customer and other Tulip customers.
 For clarity, Aggregated Anonymous Data will not include Customer Data that has not been anonymized and aggregated with other Tulip customer data and does not give Tulip the right to identify Customer as the source of any Aggregated Anonymous Data.